BobMadison/SDGoldBadgeChallenges/README.md

 6. Update a meal
 0. Exit

-I did the second challenge.
+I did the second challenge (Komodo Claims).
 The menu for the second challenge is
 1. Show all Claims
 2. Take care of the next claim
 3. Add a new claim

-I did the fourth challenge.
+I did the fourth challenge (Komodo Outings).
 The menu for the 4th challenge is
 1. Show all Events
 2. Show Golf Outing Totals
 3. Show Bowling Outing Totals